learn-academy-2021-delta/week-6-assessment-bobobnj/interview-questions.md

   Researched answer: Model generator is a Ruby class that creates database records.
 You can search, update, or delete data from the model

   The Controller generator is a logical command center that coordinates each interaction between the user and the program.
+(View Folder)

   The Scaffold generator includes the controller and the model.
-It is the basic of a rails project and is database migration
+It is the basics of a rails project and is database migration

+  The RSPEC tuns test

+  The Resource includes the model, controller and view plus migration file

 4. Consider the Rails routes below.
 What is the name of the controller method that would be called by each route?
 What action would each of the controller methods perform?

-method="GET"    /students         read - It will display new content
+method="GET"    /students         index - It will display content from database

-method="POST"   /students         create - It will make new content (send data to server) ex.. request time off.
+method="POST"   /students         create - create instance for new student

-method="GET"    /students/new     read - It will display new content
+method="GET"    /students/new     new - It will display new form for creating new student

-method="GET"    /students/2       read - It will display new content
+method="GET"    /students/2       show - It will display new content

-method="GET"    /students/2/edit  read - It will display new content
+method="GET"    /students/2/edit  edit - form for editing student content

-method="PATCH"  /students/2       update - will edit content - if successful a 200 (0k) status code if response is cacheable
+method="PATCH"  /students/2       update - will edit an instance for specific student

-method="DELETE" /students/2       delete - remove content - if successful the following will happen
+method="DELETE" /students/2       delete - remove content - if successful the following student will be removed
-        - A 202 (Accepted) status code if the action will likely succeed but has not yet been enacted.
-        - A 204 (No Content) status code if the action has been enacted and no further information is to be supplied.
-        - A 200 (OK) status code if the action has been enacted and the response message includes a representation describing the status.